Banking & Finance

 Issue

-The case revolves around the denial of bail to Sudhir Kumar Kad and Dinesh Kumar, former bank officials accused in a criminal case of embezzlement of approximately ₹4 crores from the Punjab National Bank, Kanthal Branch, Ujjain.
+The case revolves around the denial of bail to Sudhir Kumar Kad and Dinesh Kumar, former bank officials accused in a criminal case of embezzlement of approximately ₹4 crore from Punjab National Bank, Kanthal Branch, Ujjain.
 The appellants challenged the rejection of their bail applications by the Madhya Pradesh High Court, arguing that they had been in custody for a prolonged period and that the trial had not progressed.

-The primary legal question before the Supreme Court was whether continued detention of the accused was justified, especially in light of the delay in trial and lack of evidence showing obstruction by the accused.
+The primary legal question before the Supreme Court was whether continued detention of the accused was justified, especially in light of the delay in the trial and lack of any evidence showing obstruction by the accused.

 Represented by senior counsel Mr. Vikas Singh, the appellants submitted the following key arguments: